CodeFromAnywhere/react-with-native/packages/react-with-native-store/README.md

 I think that especially for apps with little state this could be a very good choice, and because we have tools like React Query now, most apps won't need a lot of global persisted state anymore.

-# To-do

-There are a few things I would like to add in the future, but I don't know yet how easy it will be.
-If you have any other ideas or would like to contribute, don't hestitate to contact me.

-1. Make it possible to only fetch some value from deeper inside one of the objects using an option that takes the result and selects a value from it.
-The value and dispatch then both adapt to this change.

-2. Make it possible to enter any string as key and use a generic to type them, so that you don't have to declare them in a global place.
-The default value is then assumed to be, and will return 'null'.

-3. Make it work with SSR on Next.js: just make sure it doesn't try to do anything with localStorage on the server.

-4. Currently you can specify which function to return, but I think it won't reduce rerenders, as the context still updates if you do a dispatch.
-Either split up the dispatch and the value into two contexts somehow, or just remove the possibility to return one thing instead of both, as it's not needed much anyway.

 ## Installation

 `yarn add react-with-native-store`